Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 A headshot of Jo Portlock

-As our Diversity and Inclusion Strategy matures it’s critical that we come together as a leadership team to track our progress, identify gaps we need to close, and act.
-We are a diverse organization representing different regions, businesses, and industries, so it’s great to create an inclusion council to represent our different perspectives and drive cultural change to increase inclusion.
+As our Belonging Strategy matures, we must come together as a leadership team to track our progress, identify gaps we need to close, and act.
+We are an organization representing different regions, businesses, and industries, so it’s great to create an inclusion council to represent our different perspectives and drive cultural change to increase inclusion.

 -Jo Portlock